Sub-Riemannian interpolation inequalities: Introduction

-Notice that $\beta_0(x,y) = 0$ and $\beta_1(x,y) = 1$. \end{definition} Despite the lack of a canonical Levi-Civita connection and curvature, in this paper we develop a suitable theory of sub-Riemannian (or rather Hamiltonian) Jacobi fields, which is powerful enough to derive interpolation inequalities.
-Our techniques are based on the approach initiated in \cite{agzel1,agzel2,lizel}, and subsequently developed in a language that is more close to our presentation, in \cite{curvature,BR-connection,BR-comparison}.
+Despite the lack of a canonical Levi-Civita connection and curvature, in this paper we develop a suitable theory of sub-Riemannian (or rather Hamiltonian) Jacobi fields, which is powerful enough to derive interpolation inequalities.
+Our techniques are based on the approach initiated in \cite{agzel1,agzel2,lizel}, and subsequently developed in a language that is closer to our presentation in \cite{curvature,BR-connection,BR-comparison}.
 Our first main result is the extension of \eqref{eq:CD-intro} to the ideal sub-Riemannian setting. \begin{theorem}[Interpolation inequality] Let $(\distr,g)$ be an ideal sub-Riemannian structure on $M$, and $\mu_0,\mu_1 \in \mathcal{P}_c^{ac}(M)$.
 Let $\rho_s = d \mu_s / d\mis$.
 For all $t \in [0,1]$, it holds

 If $\mu_1$ is not absolutely continuous, an analogous result holds, provided that $t \in [0,1)$, and that in \eqref{eq:jacinterpineq-intro} the second term on the right hand side is omitted. \end{theorem}